 16 on that day when God, through Jesus Christ, will judge people’s secrets according to my gospel.

-By Jesus’ own words in resurrection one does not marry.
+By Jesus’ own words in resurrection, one does not marry.
 When in the Millennial kingdom there are, according to Isaiah, small children (presumably born in the kingdom) whose parents are in flesh and blood.
 The parents are not resurrected nor the children of them.

 Flesh and blood cannot inherit the Kingdom.
 Jesus also said that one cannot enter the kingdom of God without rebirth (through resurrection).
-When man repents and believes and starts to change his life to God’s will, the Holy Spirit comes to him and it can be said “he is reborn”.
+When a man repents and believes and starts to change his life to God’s will, the Holy Spirit comes to him and it can be said “he is reborn”.
 The actual rebirth happens in resurrection when a man is reborn in spirit.

 - The Two Resurrections

 There is going to be two resurrections.
 According to the Bible, both in the beginning and at the end of the Millennial kingdom happens a resurrection.
 The righteous dead will resurrect in its beginning and they receive their reward (eternal life).
 The wicked sinners are sent into damnation at the end of the one thousand year era.
-During the Millennial kingdom those who have done God’s will rise for judgement that brings them life.
+During the Millennial kingdom, those who have done God’s will rise for judgment that brings them life.